diemtea/Firefox-IconBar/README.md

-# Firefox IconBar
+# IconBar

 ![IconBar logo](https://addons.mozilla.org/user-media/addon_icons/2805/2805366-64.png?modified=07715e9d)

-A Firefox extension for displaying bookmark icons in a sidebar that seamlessly matches your browser's theme.
+[IconBar](https://addons.mozilla.org/en-US/firefox/addon/iconbar/) is a Firefox Extension for displaying bookmark icons in a sidebar that seamlessly matches your browser's theme.
 You can also upload your own icons to customize it further.

-The extension looks for bookmarks in the folder: **Other Bookmarks > IconBar**.
+The extension looks for bookmarks in the folder: `Other Bookmarks > IconBar`.

 ## Features